How to fix MBR (Master Boot Record) Errors in Windows 10

 Perform startup repair

-- On advanced options screen click startup repair,
+- On the advanced options screen click startup repair,

-- This will restart your PC and start the diagnose process, and try to fix the problems prevent windows to start normally.
+- This will restart your PC and start the diagnosis process, and try to fix the problems prevent windows to start normally.

 - It does, however, take a long time to complete, but it should fix your Windows 10 MBR issues.

-- Once the diagnose process completes 100% this will automatically restart windows and start normally.
+- Once the diagnosis process completes 100% this will automatically restart windows and start normally.